mwmaclean/MacLean-M-QLSC612/README.md

 This mainly inludes the following:
 * pandas
 * numpy
-* matplotlib.pyplot
+* matplotlib
 * seaborn
 * scipy.stats
-* statsmodels.formula.api
+* statsmodels

 3. Run the jupyter notebook myanalysis.pynb which is in the 'Code' directory.
-If you do not already have Jupyter, [Install] https://jupyter.org/install
+If you do not already have Jupyter [Install](https://jupyter.org/install)

 # Expected outputs
 ## Included Figures
-* Combined scatter plots of all variables ('FSIQ', 'VIQ', 'PIQ', 'Weight', 'Height', 'MRI_Count', 'partY', 'partY2'):
+* Combined scatter plots of all variables:
     Fig 1.
 Scatter plots of variables 'FSIQ', 'VIQ', 'PIQ', 'Weight', 'Height', 'MRI_Count', 'partY' and 'partY2'
 * A figure showing the evoluton of p-values for both PIQ and brain size (MRI_Count) along with the choice of the partY threshold:
     Fig 2.
 Evolution of p-values for MRI_Count and PIQ